sahirbhatnagar/casebase/docs/intro.md

 interaction of covariates with time
 </td>
 <td style="text-align:left;">
-handled directly by modeling time as a covariate
+interaction of covariates with time
 </td>
 </tr>
 <tr>